afstanton/startup/README.md

 [Flay](https://github.com/seattlerb/flay) checks for structural similarities.
 Good for calling out places for refactoring.

+[RubyCritic](https://github.com/whitesmith/rubycritic) generates a nice report for the code quality of your project.
+It does need to be manually run, so it's easy to forget to do it, but it's handy.

 # Testing

 [RSpec Rails](https://github.com/rspec/rspec-rails), [FactoryBot Rails](https://github.com/thoughtbot/factory_bot_rails), [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner), and [Faker](https://github.com/faker-ruby/faker) are the de facto standard for almost every Rails app I've worked with.